SimonPadbury/baselayer-3/_src/examples.md

 <div class="wrapper mb-3 flow">
   <p class="mb-1"><code>grid gap-1</code></p>
     <div class="grid gap-1">
-      <div class="sm:col-1 p-cell bg-gray bg-200 dark:bg-800"><code>sm:col-1</code> A narrow column</div>
+      <div class="sm:col-1 p-cell bg-green bg-200 dark:bg-800"><code>sm:col-1</code> A narrow column</div>
-      <div class="sm:col-2 p-cell bg-gray bg-200 dark:bg-800"><code>sm:col-2</code> This will expand to become a wide column because it has a lot of content.
+      <div class="sm:col-2 p-cell bg-green bg-200 dark:bg-800"><code>sm:col-2</code> This will expand to become a wide column because it has a lot of content.
 This will expand to become a wide column because it has a lot of content.
 This will expand to become a wide column because it has a lot of content.</div>
-      <div class="sm:col-3 p-cell bg-gray bg-200 dark:bg-800"><code>sm:col-3</code> Another narrow column</div>
+      <div class="sm:col-3 p-cell bg-green bg-200 dark:bg-800"><code>sm:col-3</code> Another narrow column</div>
   </div>
 </div>